Package org.webpki.cbor

 6. Zero-length strings ('') return byte strings of length zero.

-7. Only applicable for input.
-That is, CBORObject.toString() does not produce this item.
+7. Input only: the CBORObject.toString() method does not produce this item.